 Drug labeling — commonly called the package insert, prescribing information, the professional product monograph (PPM), or the product data sheet — provides information to the physician about what a prescription medication is supposed to do, who should and should not take it, and how to use it.
 Labeling also includes information on a drug’s side effects and warnings, and information from the clinical trials of the drug.
 Some prescription drug labeling also includes a part that describes the prescribing information in words that consumers will understand — this part is called a medication guide.

 RxISK provides access to a growing set of FDA-approved PPMs.
 Each packager of a drug provides its own PPM.
 The PPMs are usually all or substantially all the same, but our goal is to provide access to all versions so that you can match your particular drug to the PPM of the packager for that drug.

-We would like to provide access to Canadian PPMs, but so far the Health Canada says it cannot release them to us.
+We would like to provide access to Canadian PPMs, but so far the Health Canada says it cannot bulk release them to us in electronic form.

 Proportional reporting ratio (PRR)